UNIVERSITY OF TORONTO MISSISSAUGA – INNOVATION COMPLEX

-The audiovisual scope included 3 dedicated tiered multi-screen classrooms, a Finance/Stock Market training room with Stock tickers and four multi-use meeting rooms within the academic office area.
+The audiovisual (AV) scope included 3 dedicated tiered multi-screen classrooms, a Finance/Stock Market training room with Stock tickers and four multi-use meeting rooms within the academic office area.

 Given the diversity of today’s academic facilities, systems were designed to reflect the varied occupants and usages, reducing energy use, and enhancing occupant comfort.

 Due to the Innovation Complex being an addition to the existing Kaneff building, certain things needed to be considered.
 The relocating of the existing communications hub which was located under the grassy courtyard posed a bit of a challenge as this was the central communications hub to three other buildings.

 By rerouting the communications from the three other buildings via a Fiber wing we were able to still be able to provide uninterrupted service during the excavation of the site.
 Because of the construction of new underground tunnels which connected to another building, we hand to provide linkages to that another building in terms of electrical and communications.